bakpakin/Fennel/README.md

 5. Run `sudo make install` to install system-wide (or `make install PREFIX=$HOME` if `~/bin` is on your `$PATH`)

+If you don't have Lua already installed on your system, you can run `make fennel-bin LUA=lua/src/lua` instead to build a standalone binary that has its own internal version of Lua.

 ## Differences from Lua

 * Syntax is much more regular and predictable (no statements; no operator precedence)